 *At this time, there are no government courses offered online at Millersville.
 This requirement is recommended to be completed at another school and transferred into the program.
 All other required courses will be available online.

 There are also a number of other courses that you can take in advance that will help to meet your general education requirements.
 To find out if your previous coursework will help cover any requirements, take a look at the Transfer Equivalency Page.

 Yes.
 Our Social Work programs are accredited through the Council in Social Work Education (CSWE).
 You may visit their website at: https://www.cswe.org/

 Yes.
 Our Social Work Online Program is completed 100% online.
 All courses required for the program can be taken completely online.
-While our online students do have access to the same on-campus resources as traditional students, they will not be required to come to campus at any point during the program.
+While our online students do have access to on-campus resources, they will not be required to come to campus at any point during the program.

 The field work and service learning hours are completed in person outside of class.
 These hours can be completed locally so students are not required to travel to Millersville to complete these requirements.